asartalo/Silly/README.md

 **Silly:** The silly little CLI tool
 ====================================

-Silly is a PHP-based tool for quickly creating commandline scripts.
+Silly is a PHP-based tool for quickly creating command line scripts.

-Silly makes it easy for you to write your script by simply writing a PHP class definition.
-It's that easy!
+Silly makes creating command line scripts as simple as writing a PHP class definition.
+It’s so easy, it’s silly!

 Quick Guide
 -----------